Joel-Adams/openshiftv3_infra/README.md

 This repo also requires that you have Ansible installed on your local machine.
 For the most upto date methods of installing Ansible for your operating system [check here](http://docs.ansible.com/ansible/intro_installation.html).

+Make sure that you have pip installed and and on the latest version [check here](https://pip.pypa.io/en/stable/installing/).

+Install necessary modules:
+`pip install packaging msrestazure ansible[azure]`

 ## Prerequisites

 ### Prepare and Upload Red Hat Image to AZURE